GatoLoko/Wattpad2Epub/README.md

 `your_url_argument` should be your story url, like this one: `http://www.wattpad.com/story/53207033-the-arwain-chronicles`

+## Output

+After the script finished, you will have your epub file in ...
+TODO

+## On Wattpad's API

 I've made some quick & dirty tests using the official Wattpad API, and most probably made a few mistakes, but here is what I've found: